 Financial Statements and Reports

-The Superintendent shall cause financial statements and annual financial reports to be produced and reported in accordance with KRS 160.431 and KRS 160.463.
-Annual financial reports shall be posted on the District website as required by law.
+The Board shall direct the Superintendent to publish on the District’s main website a link to the District financial disclosure website that contains the required financial information and shall cause financial statements and annual financial reports to be produced and reported in accordance with KRS 160.431 and KRS 160.463.
+Annual financial reports shall be posted on the District’s financial disclosure website as required by law.
+The District shall post on the financial disclosure website for a minimum of two (2) years the written report from the Kentucky Department of Education indicating the financial status of the District.

 The finance officer shall present a detailed monthly financial report for Board approval to include the previous month's revenues and expenditures of the District.
-Financial reports shall be posted on the District website as required by law.

 References: